-Here is an example of the syntax for the Q-Q plot in Figure 18.
-After selecting Descriptive Statistics \Rightarrow Q-Q Plots in the Analyze menu.
+Here is an example of the syntax for the Q-Q plot.
+After selecting Descriptive Statistics $\rightarrow Q-Q$ Plots in the Analyze menu.
 You enter the variables, mpg (Miles per Gallon), you want to plot into the Variables box, and select Normal by clicking Test Distribution.
-Then you click Paste to generate the syntax, below in Figure 19.
+Then you click Paste to generate the syntax, below in Figure 18.

-Figure 19: Syntax for the QQ plot for the variable "Miles per Gallon", mpg
+Figure 18: Syntax for the QQ plot for the variable "Miles per Gallon", mpg